-3. Female cadet grooming and hair standards:

-- a.
-Female hairstyles must be neat, professional, conservative and symmetrical (no side buns, etc.), in appearance and must not interfere with the proper wearing of uniform headgear. - b.
+- 3. Female cadet grooming and hairstyle standards: - a.
+Female hairstyles must be neat, professional, conservative and symmetrical (no side buns, etc.) in appearance and must not interfere with the proper wearing of uniform headgear. - b.
 Faddish, eccentric or exaggerated hairstyles are not authorized for wear in uniform.
-Examples include, but are not limited to); hair sculpting (eccentric directional flow, abrupt difference in length, twists, texture or spiking), buns or braids with loose hair extending at the end, multiple braids that do not start at the top of the head, hair styles with severe angles, shaved portions of the head, and loose unsecured hair (not to include bangs) when medium/long hair is worn up.
+Examples include, but are not limited to); hair sculpting (eccentric directional flow, abrupt difference in length, twists, texture or spiking), buns or braids with loose hair extending at the end, multiple braids that do not start at the top of the head, hair styles with severe angles, shaved portions of the head, and loose unsecured hair (not to include bangs). a.
+Hair must not fall below the bettem edge of caller. - c.

-- c.
 Hair must not fall below the bottom edge of collar. - d.
-Hairpins will be hidden and no other items (i.e. jewelry, ribbons, bows, glitter, etc.) are allowed in the hair. - e.
-Bangs, if worn, MAY NOT FALL INTO THE LINE OF SIGHT, may not interfere with wearing of headgear, and must lie neatly against the head. - f.
-Female Cadet Hair Styles.
-There are three hairstyles to consider; short and medium length, which does not naturally extend past the bottom edge of the uniform collar, and long, which naturally does fall below the collar.
+Bangs, if worn, MAY NOT FALL INTO THE LINE OF SIGHT, may not interfere with wearing of headgear, and must lie neatly against the head. - e.
+Hairpins will be hidden and no other items (i.e. jewelry, ribbons, bows, glitter, etc.) are allowed in the hair. - f.
+FEMALE CADET HAIR STYLES.
+There are three hairstyles to consider: short and medium length, which does not naturally extend past the bottom edge of the uniform collar; and long, which naturally does fall below the collar.
 Standards specific to each style are included below. - g.
-SHORT HAIR; extends no more than 1 inch from the scalp, may be NO SHORTER than 1/4 inch, and must be evenly graduated. - h.
+SHORT HAIR; does not extend past the uniform collar, extends no more than 1 inch from the scalp, may be NO SHORTER than 1/4 inch, and must be evenly graduated. - h.
 MEDIUM HAIR; does not extend past the uniform collar, is longer than 1 inch in length, and may fall naturally from the scalp.
-Graduated hair styles are accepted, but the length from the front to the back may not exceed on inch difference in length. - i.
+Graduated hair styles are accepted, but the length from the front to the back may not exceed on inch difference in length.

 LONG HAIR; that normally extends beyond the collar's edge will be neatly and inconspicuously fastened or pinned tight to the head.
 Female cadets may not wear a ponytail.
-No portion of the bulk of the hair may exceed 2 inches except for a bun, which may extend a maximum of 3 inches from the scalp and may be no wider than the width of the head.
+No portion of the bulk of the hair may exceed 2 inches except for a bun, which may extend a maximum of 3 1/2 inches from the scalp and may be no wider than the width of the head.